History of the Brazil national football team: Copa América Centenario

 Brazil began the 2016 Copa América Centenario with a scoreless draw against Ecuador, with the Ecuadorians having a goal wrongly disallowed in the second half.
 This was followed by an emphatic 7–1 victory over Haiti, with Philippe Coutinho scoring a hat-trick.
 Needing only a draw to progress to the knockout stage of the tournament, Brazil suffered a controversial 1–0 loss to Peru, with Raúl Ruidíaz scoring in the 75th minute by guiding the ball into the net with his arm.
 This loss, Brazil's first to Peru since 1985, saw Brazil eliminated from the tournament in the group stage for the first time since 1987.

 On 14 June 2016, Dunga was sacked as manager of Brazil.

 Tite

 Tite, who had managed the 2015 Brazilian champion Corinthians, was confirmed as Dunga's replacement six days after the latter's dismissal.
-The impact and praise by Brazil legend Pele was immediate and Brazil qualified for the 2018 World Cup in Russia, going on an 8-game winning streak.
-Their spot was secured after beating Paraguay 3–0, which gave them an 11-point gap over at-the-time 2nd-placed Colombia.
-They finished 10 points clear of Uruguay after beating Chile 3–0 in their final game.
+Tite's debut was marked with a 3–0 away victory against Ecuador on 2 September, followed by a 2–1 win over Colombia, a 5–0 win against Bolivia and a 0–2 victory away against Venezuela, bringing Brazil to the top of the World Cup Qualifiers leaderboard for the first time since 2011.
+Brazil then defeated Paraguay 3–0 to become the first team, other than the hosts Russia, to qualify for the 2018 World Cup.

+Brazil started their 2018 World Cup campaign with a draw against Switzerland – Brazil's goal coming from a 25-yard bending strike from Philippe Coutinho – their first non-win in an opener since 1978.
+In the following match against Costa Rica on 22 June, goals from Coutinho and Neymar in stoppage time saw Brazil win 2–0.
+They won their final group game 2–0 over Serbia with goals from Paulinho and Thiago Silva, meaning qualification for the last 16 as group winners.
+On 2 July, goals from Neymar and Roberto Firmino saw Brazil 2–0 win over Mexico to advance to the quarter-finals.
+On 6 July, Brazil were eliminated from the 2018 World Cup by Belgium in the quarter-finals, losing 2–1, with Fernandinho scoring an own goal for Belgium while Renato Augusto scored the only goal for Brazil.